-Tested when the unit is On or Off.
+Criteria for Trip - Tested when the unit is On or Off.
 This alarm is generated if the voltage as sensed by the heat reclaim board is 0 vdc.
 This alarm is for units with the heat reclaim option only.

-The circuit will initiate a reclaim to air cooled changeover and stay in air cooled mode if it had been operating in reclaim mode.
+Action to be Taken - The circuit will initiate a reclaim to air cooled changeover and stay in air cooled mode if it had been operating in reclaim mode.

-Automatic when the transducer reading returns to normal.
+Reset Method - Automatic when the transducer reading returns to normal.